SSWConsulting/SSW.Rules.Content/rules/what-is-exploratory-testing/rule.md

 ### Some exploratory testing myths

-dispel some myths here (good content on the Quest wiki)

 #### Exploratory Testing is just a fancy name for ad hoc testing

 Random keyboard bashing and testing without any real direction or purpose is ad hoc testing, it is not exploratory testing (ET).
 Remember that in true exploratory testing, the tester is learning, designing and executing tests concurrently - they are not just randomly doing things without thinking about what they are doing, what particular kind of issues they are looking for, and what test ideas they need to use to look for those kind of issues.
 In fact, ET is systematic, not random.

 #### Exploratory Testing is too unstructured to be taken seriously

 The structure of ET comes from many sources: